Tuition and Fees Refund/Withdrawal Policy

 In accordance with university policy, tuition charges and fees are based upon the student’s enrollment status in the respective schools or colleges.
 Refunds are made in accordance with the student’s academic records.

-Students will be charged 100% of their semester bill unless a withdrawal is processed by the Law School Registrar’s Office by the Drop/Add deadline date.
+Students will be charged 100% of their semester bill unless a withdrawal is processed by the Law School Office of Academic Records by the Drop/Add deadline date.
 The Drop/Add deadline date is published in the Academic Calendar for each semester and is at the end of the first full week of the semester.
 Students who process their withdrawal by the deadline date will be issued a 100% refund.

 No tuition will be refunded for courses dropped after the drop/add period.
 Individual courses may not be dropped after the drop/add period except under extenuating circumstances.
 Students who wish to withdraw from an individual course after the drop/add period should contact the Associate Dean for Students.